"Hey, Ashley, are you alright?" Tabitha asked, suddenly bringing Ashley's train of thought back to reality.

 "What?
 I never told Sarah any secrets."
 Sapphire said.

 "No, Tabitha!
 Remember that, because I sure do."

 "I said I'm sorry!
 It won't happen again."

-Biting the bullet, Ashley began.
+Biting the bullet, Ruby began.
 "It's actually only been a week," she chuckled, realizing how inexperienced they were.
 "Mateo, the fox you've been talking to, approached us after we fell off a bridge.
 There was a monster attacking, and apparently we could defend the town.
 He told us what to do, and we've been fighting the monsters that have appeared since then."

 "You fell off a bridge?"
 Sarah inquired.

-"And-" Edwin tried to respond, but his voice came out with an awkward croak, causing him to cut himself short.
+"And-" Sapphire tried to respond, but his voice came out with an awkward croak, causing him to cut himself short.
 He started again, quieter, "And the bridge was on fire, so Ruby had to jump in to escape."

 "Did the monster cause that?"
 Sarah asked.